QuantumUncertainty/MatrixReducer/README.md

-About:
-  The purpose of this project is to automate several processes one is likely to encounter in a linear algebra course.

-  Eventually this project is intended to serve as a full linear algebra library, with a focus on aiding students of linear
-  algebra.

-Current Features:
-  (1) Reduces a random or custom matrix given a user's command (2) Reduces a matrix directly to reduced row echelon form (3) Transpose and norm of a matrix
+## MatrixTools
+MatrixTools is a linear algebra library equipped with a basic user interface to aid students of linear algebra.
+The project is currently in progress, but includes a number of useful features.
+The program allows the the user to interactively reduce a matrix using Gaussian elimination or jump directly to reduced row echelon form.
+Other linear algebra operations are implemented such as norms, trace, matrix multiplication, and transpose.
+Matrix decompositions and other features are in progress.
+For fun, This program was built from the ground up.
+I wanted/want to implement as many features and algorithms myself as possible.

+## Language and Tools (Current)
+- Java 8
+- IntelliJ IDE
+- JUnit 5

+## Planned Improvements
+- Matrix inverse
+- Determinant
+- QR Decomposition
+- Eigen Decomposition
+- GUI
+- More tests

+## Author
+This program was built by me, Tucker Bullara.
+I'm a senior at UL Lafayette studying computer science and mathematics.